dovetail-genomics/Omni-C/docs/source/contact_map.rst

 Additional Dependencies
 +++++++++++++++++++++++

-- `Juicer Tools <https://github.com/aidenlab/juicer>`_ - Download the JAR file for juicertools and place it in the same directory as this reposity and name it as ``juicertools.jar``.
+- `Juicer Tools <https://github.com/aidenlab/juicer>`_ - Download the JAR file for juicertools and place it in the same directory as this repository and name it as ``juicertools.jar``.
 You can find the link to the most recent version of Juicer tools `here <https://github.com/aidenlab/juicer/wiki/Download>`_ e.g.:

 .. code-block:: console